 The PMD Act applies to digital health devices including programs that meet the following criteria for medical devices: (i) the device falls under the devices listed in the Cabinet Order; and (ii) the purpose of use of the device is the diagnosis, treatment or prevention of diseases or is to affect bodily structures or functions.
 Class I programs are excluded from the definition of medical device.
-A regulatory notice issued by the Ministry of Health, Labour and Welfare ("MHLW") entitled "Guidelines concerning Applicability of Medical Devices for Programs" provides more detailed criteria including examples of programs not falling under medical devices.
+A regulatory notice issued by the MHLW entitled "Guidelines concerning Applicability of Medical Devices for Programs" provides more detailed criteria including examples of programs not falling under medical devices.
 The PMD Act requires, among others, obtaining business licences and marketing authorisation for each product, complying with manufacture and quality control standards and conducting pharmacovigilance activities.
 In addition, false and exaggerated advertisements and advertisements of unapproved medical devices are prohibited.
-For the details of the regulations, please see the response to question 2.6.
+For the details of the regulations, please see the response to question 2.4.